jefs42/libretranslate/README.md

 ----

 ## LTManage
 If you are running a locally hosted LibreTranslate server, you may have access to `ltmanage`.
-This allows you to view cunrrent keys and their request limits, as well as create new keys and delete current keys.
+This allows you to view current keys and their request limits, as well as create new keys and delete current keys.

 See [LibreTranslate Manage Keys](https://github.com/LibreTranslate/LibreTranslate#manage-api-keys) for details.